-Glaucoma is a potentially, and very serious, threatening eye disease that can rob you of your ability to see.
+Glaucoma is a potentially and very serious threatening eye disease that can rob you of your sight.

 It is often called the 'sneak thief' of vision for a valid reason.
 For many people, years often pass with no noticeable affects of having glaucoma before a vision loss is finally noticed.